India, UK will launch global solar grid project at COP26 - ExBulletin

 Mathur said estimates showed that in the next three years, solar energy will become as cheap as energy from fossil fuels, which will make it easier to build new solar power plants and storage facilities.
 But even then it will require countries with different priorities to reach complex agreements.

-The project aims to start with a coalition of volunteers, as two countries that would mutually benefit from the transfer of solar energy, he said.
+The project aims to start with a “coalition of volunteers”, such as two countries that would mutually benefit from the transfer of solar energy, he said.
 Next, these countries must decide how they want the liaison to work and what rules will govern it.

 Mathur said investors need to make sure their investment is secure and that they can get a positive return, while also ensuring that the cost of electricity produced will be affordable.